Counting-Hero/Fullstack-Test/README.md

 ## Rules

-### Copying

-All candidates are receiving the same test, if the solutions contains components that are identical, we will do a check and see if the solutions are copied from the internet.
-Using official documentation is allowed, but copying code/solutions from StackOverflow or equivalent is not allowed.

 ### Packages

 You are allowed to use Bootstrap, TailwindCSS and custom CSS/SCSS.
 The only constraint is that if you use fully designed components you have to override the styles and display